vaaishnavi/GTStudyHive/README.md

 # backend
-Hosts the backend of GT StudyHive (Spring 2024 GT WebDev Project)
+Hosts the backend of GT StudyHive (Fall 2024 GT WebDev Project)

 To run backend - cd into backend and execute "npm run dev"